-Over the next two years, the Trading Framework will be refined if necessary as the CEWH's involvement in the water market matures.
-Three years after the CEWH's first trade there will be an independent review of the Trading Framework to establish its appropriateness and effectiveness.
+The Trading Framework will continue to be refined if necessary as the CEWH's involvement in the water market matures.
+An independent review of the Trading Framework to establish its appropriateness and effectiveness is planned for 2019.
 The review will also assess the CEWO's compliance with the Trading Framework.

+David Papps

-David Papps Commonwealth Environmental Water Holder December 2014
+Commonwealth Environmental Water Holder

+November 2016